Lance5057/Tinkers-Compendium/README.md

     * Buckler Shields
     * Heater Shields
     * Shears
     * Rings
-  Have been removed.
+...Have been removed.

 - Updated Heavy Armour model and texture:
     * Helmet now has a leather mask under the visor.